djaus2/Soft-ata/README.md

 _Soft-ata rather than firm-ata!_

+---
+V5.01 Dummy (for now) new Display BARGRAPH
+- Pico App runs OK, Console App can select it OK.
+- _Just needs implementation code.
+2Do_

 ## About.

 The Pico app runs as a TCPIP Service taking commands, running them and returning the result to the client.